Downtown Bridgeport Placemaking Program

 Opportunities & Challenges

 - Bridgeport is home to 27 parks & open spaces, including historic downtown McLevy Green and Baldwin Plaza.
-The DSSD sought to leverage the value of these open spaces by creating attractive and welcoming settings that host both passive recreational and cultural attractions, by using Project for Public Spaces’ (PPS) Lighter, Quicker, Cheaper
+The DSSD sought to leverage the value of these open spaces by creating attractive and welcoming settings that host both passive recreational and cultural attractions, by using Project for Public Spaces’ (PPS) Lighter, Quicker, Cheaper program.

 - The DSSD embraced the opportunity to develop and execute a strong downtown brand and marketing campaign, specifically targeting the downtown young professional workers.
 The three largest employers in Bridgeport employ 1,650 people – many of whom have not been given a reason to wander around downtown at lunch time or after hours.